-Once you go down the modification path with the Redmi Note 5, Redmi Note 5 Plus, and the Redmi Note 5 Pro then you will definitely want a backup on hand ahead of time.
-So this guide will walk you through how to create a Nandroid backup with TWRP.
+Once you start modding the Redmi Note 5 Pro, you will definitely want a backup on hand ahead of time and this guide shows you how it’s done.

 Apple has some great backup solutions for iOS but that’s something that simply isn’t available on Android at the time of writing this guide.
 An OEM could go through the trouble of creating their own solution but it would only work on smartphones they sold and supported.
 For now, Google has their automatic way of creating backup data that is tied to your Google account and stored in Google Drive.
 It can be a lifesaver at times but it is in no way a complete backup of what is on your smartphone.